 To book without using the online booking system it is often easier to text or email.
 Your therapist will arrange a mutually convenient time and book your appointment for you.
 You will then be invoiced for the full session fee or session package fee.
-Payment can be made by BAC, PayPal , Stripe or WeTransfer.
+Payment can be made by BAC, PayPal or crypto.
 NB when paying by BAC the reference on your statement will be: Matt Valentine-Chase.
 The same online booking terms apply regarding payment.
 Also see cancellation policy.

 The time, duration and place of sessions will be pre-arranged between the client and the therapist.
 The client and therapist agree to work together in a therapeutic way.
 There may be occasions when therapy would not be appropriate.
 If at all possible, your therapist will discuss this with you before either refusing therapy (e.g. for safety reasons) and/or suggesting a rescheduling.